-Train graduated from the College of William and Mary.
-She received her commission through the Officer Candidate School in Newport, R.I. in 1983.
+RADM Train graduated from the College of William and Mary.
+She received her commission through the Officer Candidate School in Newport, Rhode Island in 1983.
 She was designated a Naval Intelligence Officer in 1984.

 A qualified Information Dominance Corps (IDC) officer, Train has served in numerous joint, afloat and shore operational intelligence assignments and deployed to the Western Pacific and Indian Ocean.
-Train’s operational assignments include duty as Air Intelligence Officer, Patrol Squadron 19, Deputy Assistant Chief of Staff for Intelligence, Carrier Group 4; Assistant Chief of Staff for Intelligence, Amphibious Group 2; and Director for Operations, Joint Intelligence Task Force-Combating Terrorism (JITF-CT).
+Train’s operational assignments include duty as Air Intelligence Officer, Patrol Squadron NINETEEN, Deputy Assistant Chief of Staff for Intelligence, Carrier Group FOUR; Assistant Chief of Staff for Intelligence, Amphibious Group TWO; and Director for Operations, Joint Intelligence Task Force-Combating Terrorism (JITF-CT).

 Ashore, Train served as aide to the Director of Naval Intelligence; Deputy Assistant Chief of Staff for Intelligence, Commander, U.S. Naval Surface Forces Pacific; Operations Officer, Joint Intelligence Center, Pacific; Executive Assistant to the Director for Intelligence, U.S. Pacific Command; Deputy Assistant Chief of Staff for Intelligence (Fleet Support), Commander U.S. Pacific Fleet; Director, Intelligence Community Management Division, Office of the Chief of Naval Operations; and Commander, Navy Marine Corps Intelligence Training Center and Center for Naval Intelligence.

 Train is a designated Joint Special Duty Officer and a specialist in joint and strategic intelligence.
-She is a graduate of the National War College, with a Master of Science degree in National Security Strategy, and additionally holds a Master of Science in Strategic Intelligence from the Defense Intelligence College.
+She is a graduate of the National War College, with a Master of Science degree in National Security Strategy, and additionally holds a Master of Science in Strategic Intelligence from the National Intelligence University (formerly the Defense Intelligence College).